 If you can’t add the printer because it doesn’t appear in the list of available printers, it may be turned off, or your Mac may be on a different network now.
 If the printer was shared by another user, the user may have stopped sharing it, or the user’s Mac may be offline.
 If you don’t manage the printer, ask the person who does for help.

 Make sure you have the correct version of your printer’s software (also called its printer driver).
 If you’re using a printer that another user is sharing, make sure you’re both using the same version of the printer software.

-On your Mac, to find out which version of printer software you’re using, choose Apple menu > System Preferences on your Mac.
+On your Mac, to find out which version of printer software you’re using, choose Apple menu > System Settings, then click Printers & Scanners in the sidebar.

 If you’re using a network printer or a printer connected to your Mac, make sure you have the latest version of the software for the printer.
-If you still have problems, try different printer software for your printer.
+If you still have problems, try a different version of printer software.

-If you’re using an AirPrint-enabled printer, you can check with the manufacturer to see if there’s an update for your printer model.
+If you’re using an AirPrint-enabled printer, check with your printer’s manufacturer to see if any updates are available for your printer model.

 If you still can’t print, reset the printing system.